Our guide to Payroll in Vietnam

 8. Visas & Work Permits

-Visa fee & temporary residence card costs paid by the company are considered a benefit and included in taxable income.
+Work permits costs are the responsibility of the Company when hiring foreign workers, therefore this cost is not included in the taxable income of the employee.
+Visa fee & temporary residence card costs paid by the company are considered a benefit for employees and will be included in the employee's taxable income.

 9. Location-Specific Considerations